Ryxians/BasedConomy/README.md

 *Spigot page: SOON*

 ## Commands
-/hit <playername> will place a hit on a player.
+'/hit <playername>' will place a hit on a player.
 The player may also use the aliases:
 [hits, bounty, bounties]

+'/hit <playername> a' will place an anonymous hit on a player, works with all hit aliases.
+Requires permission to BasedHits.anonymous.hit

-/view will open a menu with all active bounties (currently limited to 54 at max)
+'/view' will open a menu with all active bounties (currently limited to 54 at max)

-/view <playername> will view a specific players bounty.
+'/view <playername>' will view a specific players bounty.

 ## Permissions
 ```